 The greatest lessons that I have learned and relearned on this farm are that life is beautiful, that I am so much stronger than I ever imagined, that laughing is amazing, and that sharing good wholesome food is one of the best ways to get to know other humans.

-Come visit the Farm: Potential apprentices are encouraged to visit the farm on a tour or participate in a volunteer shift.
-Please contact Petra at firstname.lastname@example.org.
+Visit the farm: Potential apprentices are encouraged to visit the farm on a tour or participate in a volunteer shift.
+Please contact Volunteer Coordinator at email@example.com.

 Questions about the program?
-Please send an email to Chelsea at email@example.com for more information.
+Please send an email to Tiffany at firstname.lastname@example.org for more information.